WHAT DOES ‘VIRTUAL REALITY’ MEAN?

 The blurb for that book reads as follows: “Maggie Roche is an unemployed poet and single mother in 2009.
 Before the day’s done, she is spied on by a robotic rat, physically attacked, drugged into panic and rapture, seduced, drawn into conspiracy, then flung four thousand years into her own future.”

-The blurb continues: “In the alien world of the Upload Lifeform Lords, who are human-machine hybrids of overwhelming power, she learns that she is the first true time traveller in history, hunted by friend and foe.
-More than her own survival is at stake—the entire future of the cosmos will be reset by these terrifying events.”
+It continues: “In the alien world of the Upload Lifeform Lords, who are human-machine hybrids of overwhelming power, she learns that she is the first true time traveller in history, hunted by friend and foe.
+More than her own survival is at stake — the entire future of the cosmos will be reset by these terrifying events.”

 For a work that could be considered seminal, there’s very little to be found relating to plot and story.
 Its last publication was by the little-known imprint Fantastic Books and there’s not much information out there about it.
 The best description we could find of its plot is that its very similar to The Matrix.
 So our best guess is that it’s about a virtual reality system that keeps people trapped in a VR world, giving them a reality experience.